kiswa/phaser-template/README.md

 Clone the repository where you want, enter that directory, then run `npm install` to install the dependencies.

 To build the `dist` output directory, run the `gulp` command.
-You may also run `gulp watch` in a terminal to update the ouput any time a file changes.
+You may also run `gulp watch` in a terminal to update the output any time a file changes.

 Notes
 -----